 What To Do After Applying A Makeup Setting Spray?

 After you spritz on makeup fixing mist all over your face, do not rush and let it dry.
 Do not use a blow dryer to dry it if you are in a hurry.
 This might result in skin irritation.
 Just give it some time to dry on its own.

 What Is The Difference Between A Setting Spray And A Makeup Primer?

 A primer is a cream or gel that is used to prep the skin before applying makeup.
 It fills up all the open pores and fine lines to create a smooth and even base for your makeup.

-Setting sprays are more of a top coat that you spray after finishing applying your makeup.
+Setting sprays are more of a top coat that you spray for a finishing touch after applying your makeup.
 It keeps your makeup in place and does not let it wear off.

 Does a setting spray work?

 Setting spray definitely makes a difference in the wear time of your makeup.
 It prolongs the life of your makeup.
 Renowned celebrity makeup artists consider makeup setting mist to be one of the most essential beauty products that one can’t afford to miss.

 Does setting spray work on all skin types?